opendocsg/slw-judgments-backfill/2005_SGHC_159/report.md

 There was no attachment to this e-mail.

-15     The appellant submitted that, pursuant to the decision of Judith Prakash J in _SM Integrated Transware Pte Ltd v Schenker Singapore (Pte) Ltd_ [2005] 2 SLR 651 (“ _SM Integrated Transware_ ”), the exchange of e-mails satisfied the requirements under s 111 of the Legal Profession Act (Cap 161, 2001 Rev Ed) (“LPA”) for agreements as to costs for contentious businesses to be in writing and signed by the client.
+15     The appellant submitted that, pursuant to the decision of Judith Prakash J in _SM Integrated Transware Pte Ltd v Schenker Singapore (Pte) Ltd_ <span class="citation">[2005] 2 SLR 651</span> (“ _SM Integrated Transware_ ”), the exchange of e-mails satisfied the requirements under s 111 of the Legal Profession Act (Cap 161, 2001 Rev Ed) (“LPA”) for agreements as to costs for contentious businesses to be in writing and signed by the client.
 The alleged agreement as to costs was thus valid and binding upon the

 respondents.